alextall/alextall.github.io/about.md

 permalink: /about/
 ---

 I'm Alex.
 I'm tall.
-I pound on a keyoard all day.
-What's up?
+I'm a software engineer, but this is where I talk about all of the other stuff.